Hyperbolic groups with planar boundaries

 \Proof Carpets have essentially one embedding in the sphere up to homeomorphisms of the sphere.
 Since boundary components do not separate the carpet, the group always has a planar action.
 So Theorem \ref{thm:main} applies.\endp

 \begin{rmk} {\rm This corollary was announced by Bonk and Kleiner in 2006 \cite{bonk:icm:qcgeom} where a sketch of the proof was given.
-If the first step is similar (filling-in the ``holes'' to reconstruct the Riemann sphere), the other steps are different.
-The originality of the proof presented here is in the use of Hinkkanen-Markovic's characterization of M\"obius groups of the circle to extend the action to the whole sphere.
+If the first step of our proof of Theorem \ref{thm:main} ---and hence of Corollary \ref{cor:main}--- is similar to theirs (filling-in the ``holes'' to reconstruct the Riemann sphere), the other steps are different.
+For Corollary \ref{cor:main}, Bonk and Kleiner exploit the specificity of carpets to extend the action to the whole sphere \cite{bonk:kleiner:merenkov}, whereas here, we rely on Hinkkanen-Markovic's characterization of M\"obius groups of the circle; this has the advantage to cover the cases of other groups having a planar action.
 Moreover, we rely on the techniques developed in \cite{ph:sewing} to prove that the carpet embeds quasisymmetrically in $\cbar$, see Corollary \ref{cor:qsembedcarpets}. } \end{rmk}